-Application.
+Application

-- 3. This Act shall also apply to employment by or under the Government in the same way and to the same extent as if the Government were a private person but shall not apply to - - (a) any person serving the Umbutfo Swaziland Defence Force established by the Umbutfo Defence Force Order, 1977; and - (b) the Royal Swaziland Police Force;
+3. This Act shall apply to employment by or under the Government in the same way and to the same extent as if the Government were a private person but shall not apply to -

-Purpose.
+- (a) any person serving the Umbutfo Swaziland Defence Force established by the Umbutfo Defence Force Order, 1977; - (b) the Royal Swaziland Police Force; and - (c) His Majesty's Correctional Services established by Prison Act No.40 of 1964;.

+Purpose

-- 4. (1) The purpose and objective of this Act is to- - (a) promote harmonious industrial relations; - (b) promote fairness and equity in labour relations; - (c) promote freedom of association and expression in labour relations; - (d) provide mechanisms and procedures for speedy resolutions of conflict in labour relations; - (e) protect the right to collective bargaining; - (f) provide a healthy and legally sound environment for the creation of smart partnerships between the government, labour and capital;
+4. (1) The purpose and objective of this Act is to-

+- (a) promote harmonious industrial relations; - (b) promote fairness and equity in labour relations; - (c) promote freedom of association and expression in labour relations; - (d) provide mechanisms and procedures for speedy resolution of conflicts in labour relations; - (e) protect the right to collective bargaining;

-- (g) promote and create employment and investment; - (h) stimulate economic growth, development and competitiveness; - (i) stimulate a self regulatory system of industrial and labour relations and self governance; - (j) ensure adherence to international labour standards; and - (k) provide a friendly environment for both small and big business development. - (2) Any person applying or interpreting any provision of this Act shall take into account and give meaning and effect to the purposes and objectives referred to sub-section (1) and to the other provisions of this Act.
+- (f) provide a healthy and legally sound environment for the creation of smart partnerships between the government, labour and capital; - (g) promote and create employment and investment; - (h) stimulate economic growth, development and competitiveness; - (i) stimulate a self regulatory system of industrial and labour relations and self governance; - (j) ensure adherence to international labour standards; and - (k) provide a friendly environment for both small and big business development.

+(2) Any person applying or interpreting any provision of this shall take into account and give meaning and effect to the purposes and objectives referred to in sub-section (1) and to the other provisions of this Act.

-Power of Minister to exempt.
+Power of Minister to exempt

-- 5. (1) Subject to sub-section (2), the Minister may, after consulting the Labour Advisory Board, by notice published in the Gazette, exempt any person or public authority or class of persons or a class of public authorities from the operation of all or any of the provisions of this Act or any regulation or rule made thereunder. - (2) The Minister shall not make any exemption incompatible with any international labour Convention to which Swaziland is a party.
+5. (1) Subject to subsection (2), the Minister after consulting the Labour Advisory Board and having earlier advised Parliament, may by notice published in the Gazette exempt any person or public authority or class of persons or a class of public authorities from the operation of all or any of the provisions of this Act or any regulation or rule made thereunder.

+(2) The Minister shall not make any exemption incompatible with any international labour Convention to which Swaziland is a party.